spencerdavidii/SQL-Injection-Lab/README.md

 **A SQL Statement**

-SELECT * FROM users WHERE username = 'Email’ AND password = 'USER_PASSWORD'
+SELECT * FROM users WHERE username = 'Email’ AND password = 'user_password'

 The meaning of this SQL query is "Bring me all the information about the user from the user's table whose name is USERNAME and whose password is USER_PASSWORD".
 If the web application finds a matching user, it will authenticate the user, if it cannot find a user after executing the query, the login will fail.

-In this scenario, the username is "usercontrol4.com" and your password is "Allaccess!".
+In this scenario, the username is "usercontrol4@gmail.com" and your password is "Allaccess!".

 ![image](https://github.com/user-attachments/assets/c6f5a57c-dc63-4eda-96f9-d00eb7a7843a)